akilism/x-giphy-image/README.md

 # About Giphy Image
-A x-tag web component that uses the Giphy API.
+A x-tag web component that consumes the Giphy API[https://github.com/Giphy/GiphyAPI].

 # Example